simsong/bulk_extractor/doc/announce_1.5.md

 JPEG files with valid Exif structures are carved if they are encoded.
-With this behavior JPEGs that can be carved with existing carvers such as Scalple and PhotoRec will not be carved, but JPEGs that can only be recovered using bulk_extractor's ability to carve encoded data will be.
+With this behavior JPEGs that can be carved with existing carvers such as Scalpel and PhotoRec will not be carved, but JPEGs that can only be recovered using bulk_extractor's ability to carve encoded data will be.